DreymaR/BigBagKbdTrixPKL/Layouts/Graphite/README.md

 - It is, in fact, amazing how Graphite and [Gallium][GalPKL] are virtually the same layout, albeit developed independently!
 <br>

-- Fun quote on why it's called Graphite: "...because it is a rock used for writing, and also rock beats scissors".
+- Fun quote on why it's called Graphite: "...because it is a rock used for writing, and also rock beats [scissors][GraSci]".
 - Its standard variant changes some shifted mappings; see below.
 <br>